John Henry Hammond House: Mid-1990s to present

-The first official event to take place at the house after its renovation was on October 26, 1994, when the Russian Federation hosted an exhibit on a book titled The Russian Century.
+The first official event to take place at the house after its renovation was on October 26, 1994, when the Russian Federation hosted an exhibit on Random House's The Russian Century.
 Work on the house continued through 1995.
 In addition to serving as Russia's New York City consulate, the house was used as a polling place for Russian nationals in the city who wanted to vote in parliamentary elections.
 It was also sometimes used for events, such as opera performances and speeches by visiting Russian politicians.
 The Russian Consulate General to New York City continues to use the house in the 21st century.
 Christopher Gray estimated in 2014 that the house was likely to be sold for more than $100 million if the Russian Consulate General moved out.

 During the 21st century, the house and consulate were sometimes the subject of protests in response to the Russian Federation's military actions.
 For example, there were protests outside the house after the Russo-Georgian War in 2008, the annexation of Crimea by Russia in 2014, and the Russian invasion of Ukraine in 2022.
 In addition, the facade was vandalized in 2022 after Russian president Vladimir Putin announced Russia's annexation of the Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts in Ukraine.

 Impact

 When the Burden, Hammond, and Carnegie houses were developed, a critic in the Real Estate Record wrote that "Their influence on the value of surrounding land is such that it is impossible to erect any but superior buildings in the neighborhood on account of the high price of land."
 Architectural critic Henry Hope Reed Jr. wrote in 1961 that the Kahn, Burden, and Hammond houses were "the crown jewel of the block".
 A New York Times article stated in 1975 that the building was "considered one of the finest Carrere and Hastings residences", and the writer Francis Morrone praised the house's "fine Ionic colonnettes" in a 2009 guidebook.
 Christopher Gray wrote in 2014 that the house helped form one of the "grandest blocks" in the city.

 The LPC first proposed the Carnegie Hill Historic District in 1966, which would have included the Hammond House.
-The LPC designated the Hammond House an individual landmark in February 1974, but the house was not initially part of the Carnegie Hill Historic District, which was designated the same year.
+The New York City Landmarks Preservation Commission (LPC) designated the house as a landmark on July 24, 1974, citing its history and architectural features.
 The designation came in spite of objections by Castroviejo, who at the time owned the house.
+The house was not initially one of the properties listed as part of the Carnegie Hill Historic District, which was designated the same year.
 When the Carnegie Hill Historic District was expanded in 1993, the Hammond House was included in the expanded district.